sikopet/blog/posts/shell-startup-files.md

     <td><code>~/.bashrc</code></td>
   </tr>
 </table>

- * login shell -- a shell started by the `login` program or a remote login server such as SSH; place for variables like `PATH`, `PS1` and startup programs like `umask`
- * non-login shell -- not started by the `login` program, run on every instance (ex. shell inside an X-based terminal); place for aliases and functions

 Creating a symlink between `~/.bashrc` and `~/.bash_profile` will ensure that the same startup scripts run for both login and non-login sessions.
 Debian's `~/.profile` sources `~/.bashrc`, which has the same effect.